-- one to three-story buildings; - buildings defined by smaller lots (approximately 50 to 100 feet wide); - building frontages defined by small structural modules; i.e. a short distance between vertical supports, generally 20-25 feet.
-Those vertical supports establish storefront and building modules that can be used singly or combine for larger spaces; - generally storefront buildings with large display windows with solid base panels: - small-scale materials, primarily brick; - except for public buildings, the use of simple and unassuming building architecture and materials; and - a well-defined commercial center that primarily faces onto Main Street and has strong visual boundaries, with the historic Carnegie Library on the west and the historic Arapahoe County Courthouse at the top of the hill on the east.
+- one to three-story buildings; - buildings defined by smaller lots (approximately 50 to 100 feet wide); - building frontages defined by small structural modules (i.e. a short distance between vertical supports, generally 20-25 feet); - generally storefront buildings with large display windows with solid base - small-scale materials, primarily brick; - except for public buildings, the use of simple and unassuming building architecture and materials; and - a well-defined commercial center that primarily faces onto Main Street and has strong visual boundaries, with the historic Carnegie Library on the west and the historic Arapahoe County Courthouse at the top of the hill on the

 The character of many of the buildings along Main Street is protected by the Main Street Historic District.
 It has a simple but powerful urban design form: a straight street lined by one to three-story commercial store front buildings that frame a view to the west of the historic Carnegie Library, with the mountains beyond, and a view to the east of the historic Arapahoe County Courthouse.
 The Main Street Historic District draws its integrity from these important design elements.
-Buildings in the Historic District identified as "contributing" to the Historic District have a separate set of design guidelines, the Historic Preservation Design Guidelines.
+Buildings in the Historic District identified as "contributing" to the Historic District have a separate set of Design Guidelines, the Historic Preservation Design Guidelines.
 The Downtown Littleton Design Standards are used for "non-contributing" buildings and when the Historic Preservation Design Guidelines do not address a specific issue.